bradhowes/typedfullstate/README.md

 # Usage

-Here's a simple example of moving from `AUAudioUnit.fullState` attribute to a typed representation, conversion to/from JSON and finally setting the same attribute with a value derived from a typed representation:
+Here's a simple example of moving from `AUAudioUnit.fullState` value ([String:Any]) to a typed representation, conversion to/from JSON and finally setting the same attribute with a value derived from a typed representation:

 ```
 let state = sampler.auAudioUnit.fullState!
 let typedState = try! state.asTypedAny()